 For example, take a look at the chart below.

-We show returns for a hypothetical mix of indexes (CWA Balanced Growth identified by the white box) and different stock and bond asset classes from 1973 to 1982.
-This was a period of time in the United States where inflation averaged 8.67% for 10 years.*
+We show returns for a hypothetical mix of indexes (60/40 portfolio) and different stock and bond asset classes from 1973 to 1982.
+This was a period of time in the United States where inflation averaged 8.67% for 10 years.* Click here to see the full period.

 In 1973 and 1974, inflation topped the charts at 8.71% and 12.34%, respectively.
 During those same years the U.S. Total Stock Market was down -18.06% and -27.04%, respectively.
 (Source: Data disclosures and index data for full period 1973 to 2023)